volatility-labs/Fig-Nodes/CHART_ANALYSIS_PROMPT.md

 ### STEP 1: QUICK SCREENING

-Review ALL symbols present in the provided charts/images.
-For each symbol, quickly check PRIMARY indicators:
+Review ALL symbols present in the provided data.
+For each symbol, quickly check PRIMARY indicators using the ACTUAL NUMERIC VALUES from the structured data:

 **BULLISH SIGNALS (must have these PRIMARY indicators to pass filter):**
 - **Hurst Composite**: Above zero = BULLISH momentum (or trending upward)